squidfunk/mkdocs-material/docs/blog/posts/chinese-search-support.md

 ## Configuration

 Chinese language support for Material for MkDocs is provided by [jieba], an excellent Chinese text segmentation library.
-If [jieba] is installed, the built-in search plugin automatically detects Chinese characters and runs them through the segmenter.
-You can install [jieba] with:
+If [jieba] and [regex] packages are installed, the built-in search plugin automatically detects Chinese characters and runs them through the segmenter.
+You can install them with:

 ```
-pip install jieba
+pip install jieba regex
 ```

 The next step is only required if you specified the [`separator`][separator]